How To Approach Privacy & Data Compliance With New Technology

 Talent Shortages

-Critical Best Practices For Ensuring Data Privacy
+Best Practices to Ensure Data Privacy

 Consent Management

 Companies must create very clear and transparent ways for customers to control if their data gets shared or used internally.
 Too often dense legal jargon hides how data moves.
 Simple checkboxes upon signup that explain each use in basic terms help.
-Allowing customers to change data-sharing choices anytime, with no hassles, builds trust.
+Allowing customers to change data-sharing choices anytime, with no extra steps, builds trust.Â

 Anonymization Tools